jorgeivvn/project-3-travelblog/README.md

 ## Platform
 Application will have a home page with title of blog.
 Below title will be a navigaton with the following: Home, Blog, Destinations, About Me.
 The body on Home page will display a picture of one of destinations the user has visited.
 Home page will also have a link for O-Auth Google Sign In.
 The Blog page is where the user will be able to make posts based on their experiences.
-The Destinations page will image uploader to display pictures of all destinations the user has visited.
+The Destinations page will have an image uploader to display pictures of all destinations the user has visited.
 Destinations page will also have a Google Map where pins will indicate all places that have been visited.
 About Me page will have background and contact information for the blogger.

 ## User Stories for Minimum Viable Product